 Q. Can the general public take the ACMT service certification exam?

-A. Yes, anyone may register for the hardware and software exams required to become an Apple Certified Macintosh Technician (ACMT).
-Certification for Apple-authorized service provider (AASP) technicians and for public individuals is identical (the certificates are exactly the same).
+A. Yes, anyone may take the hardware and software exams required to become an Apple Certified Macintosh Technician (ACMT).
+Certification for Apple-Authorized service provider (AASP) technicians and for public individuals is identical.
 Individuals seeking a job repairing Apple products gain a competitive advantage by demonstrating an ability to support and troubleshoot Apple products by taking these exams.
 But please note that successful completion of the exams does NOT imply authorization by Apple to perform repairs or to conduct business directly with Apple or on Apple's behalf.
 Apple certifies (verifies the skills of) technicians, but authorizes (establishes business relationships with) service providers - and these two things are not the same.

 Q. How do I prepare for the service certification exams?

 A. Apple provides self-paced and instructor-led Service Training courses.
-Skill Assessment Guides help you to assess the technical skills covered in the courseware.
-The Service Training curriculum is delivered via the Web for free to Apple-authorized service providers (AASPs) and Self-Servicing Accounts (SSAs), and for a fee to the public by purchasing AppleCare Technician Training.
-A list of instructor-led Apple Authorized Service Training Centers for Americas and EMEA is available online.
-Please note that the ACMT hardware exam contains sections on ESD precautions and technician safety that must be passed in order to pass the exam as a whole.
+The Service Training curriculum is delivered via the Web for free to Apple-Authorized service providers (AASPs) and Self-Servicing Accounts (SSAs), and for a fee to the public by purchasing AppleCare Technician Training.
+A list of instructor-led Apple-Authorized Service Training Centers for Americas and EMEIA is available online.
+Please note that the ACMT hardware exam contains sections on ESD precautions and technician safety that MUST be passed in order to pass the exam as a whole.

 Q. If I pass an Apple certification exam, how long do I stay certified?